hernandik/luxHelper/README.md

 # LuxHelper

-Lux helper is a program target to help adjust Lux data from solar geolocators faster with the use of standard image editors.
+Lux helper is a program target to help adjust Lux data information, such as correct mising points, from solar geolocators in a easier way, by the use of standard image editors.

-Typical, solar geolocators produce Lux data with missing, dim and noise samples, that require manual adjusts, specially during sunrise and sunset.
-This periods are utilized by diverse analisys to estimage the position of the geolocators and their carries: birds.
+Typically, solar geolocators produce Lux data with missing, dim and noise samples.
+That, that require manual adjusts, specially during sunrise and sunset itensity areas.
+This periods are utilized by analisys tools to estimate the position of the geolocators and their carries: birds.

-This information is typically adjusted by reseachers using R and TwGeo package, on a sample basis, in a demandaing task, on a not to intuitive fronted build onto R.
+The missing points of geolocator data is typically adjusted by reseachers using R and TwGeo package, on a sample basis, in a demanding task, onto a not intuitive fronted build onto R.

 This program address this adjustment, allowing the use of of-the-self image editors, such as Gimp.